 7、Protecting Circuits from ESD During Storage and Transport

-If you manage to push through the entire SMT assembly without compromising the components with ESD damage, we congratulate you.
+If you manage to push through the entire SMT assembly without compromising ESD damage components, we congratulate you.
 However, you still have to ensure that ESD won’t harm the components during storage and transport.
 That is where ESD bags can play a huge role as they were specially designed to keep the components inside safe from electrostatic discharge damage.

 It may seem like a lot to handle all these factors yourself, which is why you should consider hiring a professional to assemble your components.
 OurPCB is a company that has been in the industry of designing printed circuit boards for years.

 The manufacturer has state-of-the-art equipment, as well as knowledgeable and experienced staff.
-That ensures that they can handle the entire PCB process flawlessly, and ensure maximum reliability and performance of your board.
-If you have any printed circuit board requirements, feel free to contact the company to ask for advice, and place your order.
+That ensures that they can handle the entire PCB process flawlessly and ensure your board's maximum reliability and performance.
+If you have any printed circuit board requirements, please contact the company to ask for advice and place your order.

 Image 7: anti-static bag with a product inside

-Even if you have neglected it so far, we hope that you realized how damaging electronic discharge could be to the components of your device.
+Even if you have neglected it so far, we hope you realized how damaging electronic discharge could be to your device's components.
 It is vital to take the necessary steps to protect the product and its parts from ESD damage during the SMT assembly.

 That won’t be an easy job as it will take a lot of time and effort.
 You want to eliminate or minimize ESD from the moment you start assembling the product until the actual storage and transport.
 Since that can be too demanding, you can consider hiring a professional to design components for you in a static-free environment.